gordielachance/wp-soundsystem/readme.txt

 == How can I embed a track or a playlist in a post ? =

+Using shortcodes:

 `[wpsstm-track post_id="150"]`

-To embed the single track #150.
-Optional arguments: *post_id*.

 `[wpsstm-tracklist post_id="160"]`

-To embed the tracklist from the post #160.
-Works for albums, playlists and radios.
-Optional arguments: *post_id*,*max_rows*.

-= How can I display the tracklist of a post in my templates ? =

-Use the tracklist shortcode **[wpsstm-tracklist]** in your post content (see the *shortcodes* section above), or use those functions directly in your templates:
+Or directly with PHP functions:

 `<?php
 $tracklist = new WPSSTM_Post_Tracklist(); //optionally accepts a post_id as argument echo $tracklist->get_tracklist_html();
 ?>`

-= What are community tracks and when are they created ? =
+= What is the community user ? =

-Community tracks are tracks that are automatically created by the plugin and for which the author is the community user (see settings).
-For instance, tracks that are imported are assigned to the community user, as for the imported sources.
+The community user is a Wordpress user you need to create, and that will be assigned as author to the content created automatically by the plugin, for instance imported tracks or sources.

 == Screenshots ==